 3. The power of consistency

-It’s easier than you may think.
-Simply follow the steps below to prepare and execute what may be one of the most important things you can do for yourself.
+Feeling empowered to create your own dream board?
+It’s easier than you might think.
+Simply follow the steps below to prepare and execute what may be one of the most important first steps you can do for your dream life.

 Let’s get started.

 Step 1: Plan out your board

 Start with the plan for your vision board.
 Consider the message you want your personalized board to convey and how you want it to look like.
 To begin with, ask yourself the following questions and make sure you list out all the items you need to either purchase or find at home.

 a.
 What wishes and desires do you want to present on your dream board?

 - Career goals

 - How you spend your free time